marchage/tarotmoji/README.md

 ### Prerequisites

-These are my exact versions, if you prefere
+These are exact versions, if you prefer
 * NativeScript 6.3.2
 ```sh
 npm install nativescript@6.3.2 -g